Thank you for volunteering!

 After you've logged into the phonebank you will wait until a call comes through.
 When a call comes through, a voters information will display.
 Complete the call and input your responses on the right hand side then click Next Call and wait for your next voter!

 Now you're ready to get started!
 Email firstname.lastname@example.org with any issues!

 The first things you should see are the name of a voter, and their contact phone number on the left side.

 On the right hand side are the response boxes.
 These are how you log whether or not the voter is a supporter of Randall; undecided; or supporting another candidate.
 If the voter is not available, there is "no answer", if the phone number is disconnected, there is "disconnected", or they request to be taken off the list, there is "refused".
-Underneath that we have our three drop down boxes with the questions we ask the voter.
-Input the proper responses and click "Save/Next" and move on to the next voter!
+Underneath that we have our boxes with the questions we ask the voter.
+Input the proper responses and click "Next Call" and move on to the next voter!

 Remember- It's okay if a voter is undecided!
 We are making these calls to build name recognition, and talk to voters about the issues that matter to them.
 It’s perfectly fine to give someone the website, urge them to do their research, and move on to the next voter.